garrichf/i42/README.md

+Sure, here is the proofread and edited version of your document:

 # COS40006 - Computing Technology Project B
 ## Industry Project i42 - Human Fall Detection using RGB Camera
-### Nick's MoveNet Pose Estimation Implementation v.3.0
+### Nick's MoveNet Pose Estimation Implementation

 #### Version 1
 ##### Notes:
-My first attempt to implementing MoveNet was challenging as it was not straightforward like YOLOv8 or MediaPipe with dedicated packaged from PyPi.
-First, I attempted to load it via the downloaded model and direct url, which was not successful.
-Then I've learnt of Tensorflow Hub and loading it through the hub as similar to their tutorial codebase on Tensorflow Hub.
+My first attempt at implementing MoveNet was challenging as it was not as straightforward as YOLOv8 or MediaPipe, which have dedicated packages from PyPi.
+Initially, I tried to load the model via a downloaded file and direct URL, but this was unsuccessful.
+I then learned about TensorFlow Hub and successfully loaded the model through the hub, similar to their tutorial codebase on TensorFlow Hub.

 ##### Implementation:
-- Draft a script to load the MoveNet Thunder 4 single pose model through downloaded file and direct url unsuccessful.
+- Drafted a script to load the MoveNet Thunder 4 single pose model through a downloaded file and direct URL, which was unsuccessful.
-- Successfully loaded the model through Tensorflow Hub as with the tutorial codebase (https://www.tensorflow.org/hub/tutorials/movenet).
+- Successfully loaded the model through TensorFlow Hub as per the tutorial codebase (https://www.tensorflow.org/hub/tutorials/movenet).
-- Adapting YOLOv8 script structure for pose estimation and visualisation.
+- Adapted the YOLOv8 script structure for pose estimation and visualization.

 ##### Result:
-- Having a structured script that can load the MoveNet Pose Estimation Model.
+- Developed a structured script that can load the MoveNet Pose Estimation Model.
-- Script runs and gives keypoints abeit questionable accuracy and wrong X and Y order (i.e, Y before X).
+- The script runs and provides keypoints, albeit with questionable accuracy and incorrect X and Y order (i.e., Y before X).

 #### Version 2
 ##### Notes:
-The second attempt to implementing MoveNet, was better but achieved sub-par outputs as visualisation did not drawn well onto the image.
-Extracted keypoints coordinates were mis-label and misplaced as MoveNet output the Y coordinates before the X as part of its algorithm.
+The second attempt at implementing MoveNet was better but still produced sub-par outputs as the visualization did not render well onto the image.
+Extracted keypoint coordinates were mislabeled and misplaced because MoveNet outputs the Y coordinates before the X as part of its algorithm.

 ##### Implementation:
-- Work upon the previous version to improve the visualisation and accuracy of coordinates.
+- Improved upon the previous version to enhance visualization and coordinate accuracy.
-- Implement confidence threshold to improve keypoints extraction performance.
+- Implemented a confidence threshold to improve keypoint extraction performance.
-- Adapting the entired MoveNet tutorial codebase, refactoring the helper functions and restructuring the inference functions to accept the project input (loaded video files or live video stream).
+- Adapted the entire MoveNet tutorial codebase, refactoring the helper functions and restructuring the inference functions to accept the project input (loaded video files or live video stream).
-- Implemented a function to add bounding box instead of using the existing codebase, as the given one generate a bounding box too big.
+- Implemented a function to add a bounding box instead of using the existing codebase, as the given one generated a bounding box that was too large.
-- Implementing keypoints to dataframe function, which takes the inference output (keyoints) and put them into a dataframe with columns named as specified by Garrich and Fall Detection model.
+- Implemented a function to convert keypoints to a dataframe, which takes the inference output (keypoints) and puts them into a dataframe with columns named as specified by Garrich and the Fall Detection model.
-- Implementing the Data Processing script for calculating the additional angles and features (velocity, acceleration of keypoints).
+- Implemented the Data Processing script for calculating additional angles and features (velocity, acceleration of keypoints).

 ##### Result:
-- Working MoveNet pose estimation with accurate keypoints extractions and exported to dataframe to suit the inputs of Fall Detection model.
+- Achieved a working MoveNet pose estimation with accurate keypoint extractions exported to a dataframe to suit the inputs of the Fall Detection model.
-- Re-organised output dataframe with coordinates order and meeting column naming convention by Garrich.
+- Reorganized the output dataframe with the correct coordinate order and column naming convention as specified by Garrich.
-- Functional visualisation with accurate keypoints drawn and edges connected well with bounding box of the subject within video frame.
+- Functional visualization with accurate keypoints drawn and edges connected well, with the bounding box of the subject within the video frame.

-#### Version 3
+#### Version 3 - Latest
 ##### Notes:
-The latest attempt is to improve upon the previous version (adapted from MoveNet codebase) with well structured and good degree of function.
-Garrich insisted that some columns is to be removed as he noticed it improving the Fall Detection model performance, this was implemented into the code.
-Garrich also specified how the script would perform in the final integration and thus re-structuring work is needed for the integration.
+The latest attempt aims to improve upon the previous version (adapted from the MoveNet codebase) with a well-structured and functional implementation.
+Garrich insisted that some columns be removed as he noticed it improved the Fall Detection model's performance, which was implemented into the code.
+Garrich also specified how the script should perform in the final integration, necessitating restructuring work for the integration.

 ##### Implementation:
-- Re-structured the latest codebase.
+- Restructured the latest codebase.
-- Removed the visualisation functions.
+- Removed the visualization functions.
-- Modified the dataframe processing function to enable output dataframe to spec by Garrich and Fall Detection model.
+- Modified the dataframe processing function to enable the output dataframe to meet the specifications by Garrich and the Fall Detection model.
-- Modified and restructured the separated (i.e., video and live inference) into a single function that takes a video frame and perform pose estimation.
+- Modified and restructured the separate (i.e., video and live inference) functions into a single function that takes a video frame and performs pose estimation.

+##### Result:
+- Developed a final restructured MoveNet implementation that is more efficient and has half the lines of version 2.
+- Directly serves the requirements of the Fall Detection model, i.e., outputs 17 keypoint coordinates (34 total as each keypoint gives X and Y).
+- Processes the frame input as part of the loop of `cv2.VideoCapture()` within the main script.
+- Removed the original visualization functions as they will be used with universal visualization.